aewshopping/ssg-deploy-test/src/posts/announcements/2022-04-01-post-new_history_books_march2022.md

 - Also: __The Restless Republic: Britain without a Crown__ covering ordinary and celebrity lives during Britain's 10 years without a king from 1649.
 - I will also mention __Legacy of Violence: A History of the British Empire__ which I think is an important book to be aware of... and it gets a front cover plug from my old history tutor too.

-Hover over the book and click the little flags for links to Amazon UK and US book pages.
+Click the book covers to see a zoomed in image and links to Amazon.

 {%- from "sections/macros.njk" import book_covers with context -%}